OptimalMatch/clode/CODE_EDITOR_INLINE_DIFF_PREVIEW.md

 - `'sideBySide'`: Shows split-pane comparison
 - Persists during the session (doesn't reset between files)
 - Controlled by ToggleButtonGroup in the action bar

+**changeViewMode State (NEW):**
+- `'individual'`: Navigate through changes one at a time (default)
+- `'combined'`: Show all changes merged into one diff
+- Only relevant when multiple changes exist
+- Toggle button appears in action bar when 2+ changes pending

 **Navigation State:**
 - `currentChangeIndex`: Index of the currently displayed change (0-based)